 Tie Games

-8U games will be allowed to end in a tie.
+8U regular season games will be allowed to end in a tie.

-In bowl games, and similar to AHSAA rules, tie games will be broken by the 10-Yard Line Overtime Procedure as outlined in the National Federation of High Schools rules book.
+In playoff games, and similar to AHSAA rules, tie games will be broken by the 10-Yard Line Overtime Procedure as outlined in the National Federation of High Schools rules book.

 Special Teams – Kickoffs and Kick Returns